 svn update

-The 'update' command will compare your local copy with the master SVN copy and then update your's with the differences.
+The 'update' command will compare your local copy with the master SVN copy and then update yours with the differences.
 It's a whole faster than re-downloading everything.

 This site is hosted by |